Information bounds production in replicator systems: Results

-with constants $\eta_{1}>0$ and $\eta_2>0$.
-This indicates that $\1_6$ replicates only under environment $\e=\dim$ and $\1_3$ only under environment $\e=\str$.
-Note that in our example, the winning replicators ($R$) and the environments ($E$) are in a one-to-one relation, the two random variables are equivalent, $R\equiv E$.

-We study trajectories in active and inactive phases in SI Appendices~\ref{app:active} and~\ref{app:inactive}.
-We assume $\taua$ is long enough so that the system reaches steady state within each active phase.
-This assumption implies that, at the end of any active phase, all the remaining dependence on the previous history is erased.
-The subsequent inactive phase will therefore depend only on the previous environment $\e_-\in \{\dim,\str\}$.
+\newstuff{We select $\taua=20$ as the duration of the active phase, which ensures that the system approaches steady state within each active phase.} This implies that, at the end of any active phase, all the remaining dependence on the previous history is erased.
+Hence, the subsequent inactive phase will only depend on the previous active environment $\e_-$. \newstuff{The duration of the inactive phase is chosen as $\taui=2\times 10^4$. } \newnewstuff{As we show below, this choice of $\taui$ allows partial equilibration of the system during inactive phases.} Given the value of $\taui$ and Eq.~\eqref{eq:dimensionless_timescale}, the exchange rate constants $\kappa \in [5\times 10^{-7},10^{-3}]$ correspond to dimensionless inactive timescales $\lambda\in[10^{-2},20]$.